 To contact the archives to request an archivist mentor, or for inquiries about their collections, email: email@example.com

 Archivists at each of these repositories welcome research inquiries and are available, given ample notice, to help you identify materials relevant to your research interests and to offer suggestions on refining your research topic given the available sources.

 Can I use archival collections that are restricted?

 Legal and regulatory codes for protection of individual privacy (such as HIPAA and FERPA) as well as Johns Hopkins’ internal policies limit access to certain types of information in archival collections.
 However, these codes and Johns Hopkins’ policies do include provisions for certain types of authorized access to types of information within the collections.
 In some cases, applications may be submitted to obtain authorization to access these collections, and archivist mentors can assist with this process.
 Applications are reviewed and adjudicated in accordance with applicable legal and regulatory codes and Johns Hopkins policy.
 Please be sure to discuss any possible access issues in the collections you plan to use with your archivist mentor.

 What are the fellowship requirements?

 Proposed research must explore some aspect of Hopkins history.
-Fellowship recipients are required to produce a final product such as a research paper or digital resource, and should be willing to present their findings at a public event during the subsequent academic year.
+During the application process, students must identify a faculty mentor, an archivist mentor, and a preliminary list of resources that will be important to their research.
+Fellowship recipients are required to produce a final product such as a research paper or digital resource and should be willing to present their findings at a public event during the subsequent academic year.